CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 See the Security documentation for a description of the various RBAC resources created and used by the Operator.

-## Manual Installation - Deploy the Operator
+## Default Installation - Deploy the Operator
 At this point, you as a normal Kubernetes user should be able to deploy the Operator.
 To do this, run the following Makefile target:

     make deployoperator